MinnesotaCare

-MinnesotaCare is a health coverage program in the U.S. state of Minnesota for low-income individuals and families who do not have access to employee-sponsored health insurance and do not qualify for Medical Assistance (MA).
+MinnesotaCare is a public health insurance program in the U.S. state of Minnesota for low-income individuals and families who lack employee-sponsored health insurance and who do not qualify for Medical Assistance (Minnesota’s Medicaid program).
 It is administered by the Minnesota Department of Human Services.
 Enrollees pay a monthly fee based on income and family size, among other factors.
-According to the Minnesota House of Representatives, as of June 2018, 88,305 individuals were enrolled in the MinnesotaCare program.
+As of 2024, roughly 100,000 Minnesotans are enrolled in MinnesotaCare.